nelson-n/Mark1.github.io/README.md

 * This steps per unit value is set by default in configuration.h.
 It should also be manually set in NanoDLP in the Bootup Code box.
 * Set the default steps per unit value by changing the G-code in the Bootup Code G-code code box and in the Start of Print G-code code box.
     * Both of these boxes can be find in System -> Machine Settings -> Code / Gcode.
-* Note, sometimes the stepper motors randomly change to moving 2mm in response to a 1mm move command.
-    * If this occurs, change to 200 steps per 1mm with the command: **M92 Z200**

 #### Endstop Calibration
 * Endstop calibration setting are inputted into the Start of Print code box.